-The third week of the newborn has been a growth spurt, and feeding seemed to be nearly a marathon all day and night.
+The third week of the newborn has been a growth spurt, and feeding seemed to be nearly a marathon all days and nights.
 I barely could do much else between endless feedings, burps, diaper changes, and hugs and kisses.
 Juli grasped my hair as well as held my finger.
 Reflexively smiled.

 Juli vocalized some kinds of sounds like "gaa" and "goo" in her sleep one night.
 Likewise, she produced some facial visues.
 Both are the pre-lingual exercises.